-We provide online, regional induction sessions for Trainee Pharmacists and designated supervisors at the start of the foundation training year (FTY) orientating them to the FTY and regional Trainee Pharmacist Programme and in early Autumn on the HEE Assessment Strategy, it's use within foundation training and how it links to the E-portfolio.
+We provide online, regional induction for Foundation Trainee Pharmacists and designated supervisors at the start of the foundation training year (FTY) orientating them to the FTY, regional Foundation Trainee Pharmacist Programme and national Assessment Strategy, it's use within foundation training and how it links to the national E-portfolio.

-9. Approved Foundation Training
+9. Approved foundation training

-EPDs must ensure that their trust's foundation programme(s) is approved by the GPhC in time for their trainees' anticipated start date.
+EPDs must ensure that their Trust's foundation training programme(s) for pharmacists is approved by the GPhC in time for the expected start date of their trainees.
 The deadline to submit a training accreditation application is usually 1 April each year.
 Applications sent after this date may take up to eight weeks to be processed.